Representing the cultural, ethnic and

 The center is open by appointment and on event dates.
 For more information or to make an appointment, write KCHC, N4517 West Knox Road Brantwood, WI 54513, or by contacting any of the board members.

-- Bread and cardamom braid will be for sale.
+- Homemade grain bread and cardamom braid will be available for purchase.

 For additional information please contact the Knox Creek Heritage Center at firstname.lastname@example.org or by telephoning 715.564.2520 or 715.564.2525